VeGiTo4u/Kafka-CassandraDB/README.md

 	•	Cassandra DB (AstraDB) – Managed Cassandra service for storage.
 	•	Python – For producer and consumer implementation.
 	•	CSV – Source data format.
+ 	•	Jupyter Notebook - To create and query table in CassandraDB

 ⸻